open-sauced/docs/docs/welcome/glossary.md

 A contributor who has recently made their first contribution to a project.

+## OSCR

+OSCR, or Open Source Contributor Rating, is a metric that evaluates the engagement and impact of contributors in open source projects.
+OSCR is calculated on a rolling 30-day basis.
+This means the score reflects recent activity and engagement, providing a current snapshot of a contributor's involvement rather than a lifetime aggregate.

 ## OSSF Scorecard

 The Open Source Security Foundation (OSSF) Scorecard is a standardized metric developed by the Open Source Security Foundation to evaluate the security practices of open source projects based on a set of security criteria.
 These criteria cover various aspects of project maintenance and security practices.
 The resulting score provides a quick overview of the project's adherence to security best practices.